Academic Journal Publishers Antitrust Litigation

 Contact us

-If you are a member of the academic community and want more information about the lawsuit, or seek to join the plaintiffs, please use the form on this page to send us a confidential message today.
+If you are a member of the academic community and want more to receive updates about the case, or seek to join the plaintiffs, please use the form on this page to send us a confidential message today.
 There is no charge or obligation for our review of your information, which will help us hold the publisher defendants accountable for their pervasive illegal actions.

 Related News